Toggle: English / Spanish

 Exams and Tests

-In other people, the disease may slowly get worse and they may have clear attacks.
-This form is called chronic progressive MS.
+In other people, the disease may slowly get worse in between clear attacks.
+This form is called secondary progressive MS. A form with gradual progression, but no clear attacks is called primary progressive MS.

 An exam of the nervous system may show reduced nerve function in one area of the body.
 Or the reduced nerve function may be spread over many parts of the body.
 This may include: